 - Set the URL (sever address) and port number as required for your server.
 (Check with your system administrator).
-(Settings shown are for illustration purposes only). - The SMS backup number is the telephone number that the logger can use to send messages to the server.
+(Settings shown are for illustration purposes only). - The SMS backup number is the telephone number that the logger can use to send messages to the Server.
 (Settings shown are for illustration purposes only).

+the SMS messaging service.
 If the SMS number is added here, all primary channel data will be sent to the server using SMS messaging (only when required).